 |CQR stowed into its custom cradle/chocks [made of Starboard attached to deck]|

 With the repositioned anchors connected to their respective chains, we reeled-in the secondary anchor first [using the windlass] so the wider SuperMax would be stowed in place first [knowing that the Spade would overlap it a bit.]

 Then we sucked-in all the primary anchor chain [360 ft] and to my great satisfaction the Spade parked itself beautifully on the bow roller- navigating itself around our bobstay along the way...

 |Both anchors clear the bow [and bobstay...] with plenty of room to spare...|

 Sweet!
 The net change of bow weight was +39 lbs, but the dependability, versatility and redundancy in our ground tackle is well worth it to us.

 Side note [4-Jan-2017]: Since installing the new Spade anchor [5 days ago on 30-Dec-2016] we have been out twice.
 [Anchoring both times to dirty up the new anchor of course...]
 On the second outing we spent a couple of hours transiting with 20 kt winds gusting 30 in sloppy, confused seas.
 The additional weight was not discernible- perhaps it is even desirable given the boat weighs-in at 22 tons anyway.
 Time will tell...

-Update Dec-2017: We have now anchored with the Spade over 100 times- several times in 40+ knots of sustained wind and 3-5 ft windwaves.
+Update Dec-2018: We have now anchored with the Spade hundreds of times- several times in 40+ knots of sustained wind and 3-5 ft windwaves.
 It has yet to budge from its initial set point...
 [We always mark its set position and monitor with several anchor alarms...
 Blog post describing our methodology for sleeping well at anchor...]

 Talk about sleeping pills on the bow...
 We can continue to choose to use one or [rarely, if ever...] both anchors, and rig with a bridle as always.